-IRPA gives the Minister of Citizenship and Immigration the discretion to grant an exemption from any applicable criteria or obligation of the Act or to grant permanent residence when it is justified by humanitarian and compassionate or public policy considerations [A25(1)].
+The IRPA gives the Minister of Immigration, Refugees and Citizenship the discretion to grant an exemption from any applicable criteria or obligation of the Act or to grant permanent residence when it is justified by humanitarian and compassionate or public policy considerations [A25(1)].

 The purpose of this discretion is to provide the Minister with the flexibility to approve deserving cases.
 It is not an alternative stream for immigration to Canada, nor is it an appeal mechanism.
-It is a discretionary tool to enhance the attainment of the objectives of IRPA and to uphold Canada's humanitarian tradition.
+It is a discretionary tool to enhance the attainment of the objectives of the IRPA and to uphold Canada's humanitarian tradition.

 For further guidance on the topic of admissibility on humanitarian and compassionate grounds, officers are advised to refer to the relevant manual chapter(s) and the most current published guidelines.
-(See IP 5), Immigrant Applications in Canada made on Humanitarian or Compassionate Grounds.)
+See chapter IP 5, Immigrant Applications in Canada made on Humanitarian or Compassionate Grounds.

-23 Procedure: Possibility of Canadian citizenship/ Canadian citizens making refugee claims
+23. Procedure: possibility of Canadian citizenship and Canadian citizens making refugee claims